 Penland Printmaking Program

-The studio is very flexible and is particularly well equipped for printmaking processes such as lithography, intaglio, relief, monotype, and screen printing.
-The range of workshop topics includes, but is not limited to, stone lithography, Japanese woodblock, screenprinting with hand drawn imagery, plate lithography, collograph, photogravure, mezzotint, multi-plate color etching, figure drawing and printmaking, and words and image.
+The printmaking studio is very flexible, but is particularly well equipped for printmaking processes such as lithography, intaglio, relief, monotype, and screen printing.
+The range of workshop topics includes but is not limited to stone lithography, Japanese woodblock, screenprinting with hand drawn imagery, plate lithography, collograph, photogravure, mezzotint, multi plate color etching, figure drawing and printmaking, photo etching, words and image.
 Traditional printmaking processes as well as other approaches such as collage, digital imagery, mixed media, and installation may be used observationally with subjects such as figure, still life, and landscape or in the exploration of abstraction, ideation, and the expressive qualities of materials.
 Topics also include design and composition, color theory, and idea generation.
-Recent instructors include Koichi Yamamoto, Curtis Buchanan, Lisa Bulawsky, Jay Ryan, Keiji Shinohara, Thomas Lucas, Althea Murphy-Price, Andrew and Kathryn Polk, Stuart Kestenbaum and Susan Webster, Kristen Martincic, and Karen Kunc, among many others.
+Recent instructors include Koichi Yamamoto, Curtis Buchanan, Lisa Bulawsky, Jay Ryan, Keiji Shinohara, Thomas Lucas, Clay Harmon, Althea Murphy-Price, Andrew and Kathryn Polk, Stuart Kestenbaum and Susan Webster, Kristen Martincic, and Karen Kunc, among many others.

 Our workshops take place in a well-equipped, well-maintained, and safe studio designed to accommodate diverse content and working styles.
-There are worktables for each student, an etching room, a darkroom with exposure unit, and a screenprinting wash out booth.
+There are work tables for each student, pin up space, an etching room, a darkroom with exposure unit, and a screenprinting wash out booth.

 The Paul Hayden Duensing printmaking studio is equipped with the following:

 American French Tool etching press (40″ x 70″)

 Takach etching press (30” x 60”)

 Charles Brand etching press (36” x 60”)

 (2) Charles Brand litho Presses (30” x 50”)